vegan holiday

 Train Travel

 Of all the modes of travel, vegan travel by rail may be the least appealing.
 Long-distance trains usually have good albeit unspectacular dining options.
-Amtrak offers a vegan burger and vegan entrée salad in its dining car.
+Amtrak serves a vegan burger and vegan entrée salad in its dining car.
 Their snack bar has decent offerings too, including a vegan burger and several other vegan choices.

 For multi-day trips, bring plenty of energy bars, nuts, chocolate, and other goodies that you’ll look forward to eating.
 And consider also bringing pre-made salads kept cool with an ice pack.